 - 1. The pay plan and pay grade for each employee; - 2.
 The job title for each employee; and - 3.
 In the case of specialty elementary teachers, secondary teachers, middle school teachers and teachers who teach other specialty subjects, the subject taught by the employee.
-14

-Here, Spingarn was identified as a competitive area and ET-15 Special Education Teacher was determined to be the competitive level in which Employee competed.
-According to the Retention Register provided by Agency, there were 14 other Special Education Teachers stationed at Spingarn.
-Two of those positions did not survive the instant RIF.
-Employee was the second lowest ranked ET-15 Special Education Teacher stationed at Spingarn.
-Accordingly, his position was abolished as part of the instant RIF.
+Here, Beers was identified as a competitive area, and Counselor was determined to be the competitive level in which Employee competed.
+According to the Retention Register provided by Agency, there was one other Counselor stationed at Beers.
+Employee's position did not survive the instant RIF.